bowo-prasetyo/forkbuild/docs/Protocol.md

 transmitted to a publisher.
 See docs/Architecture.md, "Domain State vs Editor State."

+Spatial Selection and Inspection State are explicitly excluded from the protocol.
+SpatialSelectionState is runtime-only viewer state that may reference one or many selected bricks by documentId/buildingId/brickId, but never embeds Brick objects and never appears in serialized Documents.
-Spatial Inspection State (added 0.1.31) is explicitly excluded from the protocol.
-It is runtime-only viewer state produced by resolving a SpatialSelectionState against a loaded Document/World.
-It describes what the current viewer knows about an object, not the object itself, and therefore never appears in serialized Documents, Publications, or WorldLayout records.
+SpatialInspectionState (added 0.1.31) is produced by resolving a SpatialSelectionState against a loaded Document/World.
+It describes what the current viewer knows about an object or selection, not the object itself, and therefore never appears in serialized Documents, Publications, or WorldLayout records.

 Spatial Editing Context (added 0.1.32) is explicitly excluded from the protocol.
-It describes what operations the current viewer is permitted to perform on a selected spatial object, not the object itself.
+It describes what operations the current viewer is permitted to perform on a selected spatial object or multi-selection, not the object itself.
 Like all spatial state, it is derived from the current session and loaded documents rather than persisted or transmitted.

 Spatial Placement State (added 0.1.33) is explicitly excluded from the protocol.
 It describes where a brick would be placed in the